BaseMax/BitlyGo/README.md

 Note: you cannot create a duplicate name and It should throw an error.
 But it's okay to store the same link in different names.

+### `POST /:name` or `POST /:name/`

+- STRING `link` (required, and we will check the link should be valid and pass URL standard format) About link value: we must support **UTF-8** characters or query values.

+If you send `API-KEY` in the headers, your short link will be alive for ever, otherwise, all links you are creating will only live for 2 days.
+It should be nice to easily config this limitation inside the source.

+Note: you cannot create a duplicate name and It should throw an error.
+But it's okay to store the same link in different names.

+### `GET /:name`

+If the name is available on the databases. we will redirect the clients to the target URL.
+301 redirect is fine.

+Otherwise, we should alert that is a 404 (HTTP Status) route and display a 404 warning.

 ### `UPDATE /:name`